 Statement of Emmie Theberge, Federal Project Director, Natural Resources Council of Maine

-“We urge the EPA to keep our mercury standards in place.
-We urge Maine’s elected officials at all levels to oppose this harmful rollback proposal, and stand up to protect the health of Maine people.”
+“We urge Maine’s elected officials at all levels to oppose this harmful rollback proposal and protect the air we breathe and our wallets, too.”